 When we arrive on-site, we report directly to the site foreman and they will take us through a Health and Safety briefing outlining the specific site procedures and requirements.
 Initially, we do a site visit when the framing is up, which allows us to do a more detailed measure to confirm locations of the studs, pipes, and electrics — basically check everything is where we think it is.
 Then we slot back into the puzzle for the full installation once the room is plastered and painted.

 What follows the installation?

 Safety is obviously essential for us, we spend plenty of time after an installation testing the physical, functional and safety of every system.
-Weight testing involves hanging a specialist weight device to 300kg for 20 minutes followed by standard testing for example back and forth, up and down until
+Weight testing involves hanging a specialist weight device to 300kg for 20 minutes followed by standard testing for example back and forth, up and down until we are confident.

-Our Cubro equipment specialists will come into the facility and run formal trainings with the care staff to ensure they are all competent and feel confident using the system.
+Our CUBRO® equipment specialists will come into the facility and run formal trainings with the care staff to ensure they are all competent and feel confident using the system.
 Our service team will then return each year

 to take care of the annual compliance checks and servicing.

 You must have a busy schedule covering the country, how are your weeks filled?

 Yes, we are in the field more than we are in the warehouse/office.

 Being on the road away from family and friends most weeks can be a challenging part of the role, however, it’s awesome that we can bring overhead solutions to everyone — location is no barrier.